Alun Cairns

-Alun Hugh Cairns (born 30 July 1970) is a Welsh Conservative Party politician serving as the member of Parliament (MP) for Vale of Glamorgan since 2010.
+Alun Hugh Cairns (born 30 July 1970) is a Welsh Conservative politician who served as the Member of Parliament (MP) for the Vale of Glamorgan from 2010 to 2024.
 He served as Secretary of State for Wales from 2016 to 2019.

 He was previously a member of the National Assembly for Wales for the South Wales West region from 1999 to 2011.
 Elected to the British House of Commons at the 2010 general election, he resigned as Secretary of State for Wales in November 2019, after claims he had known about a former aide's role in the "sabotage" of a rape trial.
 Cairns said that he did not know the details of the case and in December 2019 he was cleared of breaking the ministerial code.

 Early life and career

 Cairns was born on 30 July 1970 in Swansea, Wales to Hewitt and Margaret Cairns.
 He grew up in the village of Clydach.
-He attended Ysgol Gynradd Gymraeg Pontardawe and Ysgol Gyfun Ddwyieithog Ystalyfera.
+He attended the state-sector schools Ysgol Gynradd Gymraeg Pontardawe and Ysgol Gyfun Ddwyieithog Ystalyfera.
 His father was a welder at Port Talbot Steelworks, and his mother was a shopkeeper.
 He completed an MBA at University of Wales, Newport (now University of South Wales).
 Cairns worked as a petrol pump attendant before working for Lloyds Bank in 1989.
 He became a business development manager in 1992, and then field manager for the bank in 1998.